“How many mail drops should I send myself on the Appalachian Trail?”

 Needless to say, over the last few hundred miles, my mail drop schedule suddenly became much more frequent as I would receive a slew of supplements and vitamins at every other town.

 (Side note: Although ultimately WNV was the main culprit of my misery, I did feel better – although still not great – upon taking these supplements.
 Take it from me, proper hydration on the trail is huge.
 I highly recommend getting yourself an electrolyte supplement.
-Gatorade will work.)
+Read more about supplements on the trail.)

 When I was a normal hiker dude with normal hiker dietary requirements, mail drops were more of a pain in the ass than they were support.